 Behaviors and Anxiety

-Behaviors are actually a significant part of most anxiety disorders, because by definition anxiety needs to change your behavior in some way to qualify as an anxiety disorder.
-Get a more accurate picture of your anxiety with my free anxiety test now.
+Behavior changes are a significant part of most anxiety disorders.
+By definition anxiety needs to change your behavior in some way to be diagnosed as disorder.

-But in this case, we're talking about very specific types of changes to behavior that result from anxiety, and there are many.
+For this article however we fill focus on specific behavior types that often result from anxiety.
 The following are just a few of the ways anxiety can affect behavior.

-When you have anxiety, this feels like it makes sense.
-You feel fatigue from your stress and you just want to be alone to get better.
-But when it comes to anxiety, this is actually the last thing you want to do.
-Time spent alone without activity is time spent lost in your own thoughts, and with an anxiety disorder, your own thoughts are your enemy.
+When you have anxiety, this may feel like it makes sense.
+You feel fatigue from your stress and you just want to be alone to recuperate.
+Despite seeing logic in this approach, this is actually the last thing you want to do.
+Time spent alone without activity is time spent lost in your own thoughts, and with an anxiety disorder, too much time with nothing but your own thoughts will likely only result in increased anxiety.

-Similarly, some anxiety disorders can cause a person to develop agoraphobia, which is technically the fear of being unable to escape, but usually refers to someone that refuses to leave their own and a few very select environments (like work).
+Similarly, some anxiety disorders can cause a person to develop agoraphobia which refers to someone that refuses to leave their home due to fear and anxiety based in situations that may occur if they leave.

-Agoraphobia is caused primarily from panic disorder, and it occurs because the person starts to associate various locations with panic attacks, until eventually so many places are associated with panic attacks that they simply refuse to go out at all.
-Agoraphobia is a terrible disorder, and absolutely a behavioral one, despite the broad range of ways that someone can be agoraphobic.
+Agoraphobia is often a result of panic disorder and in these cases it occurs because the person starts to associate various locations with panic attacks, until eventually so many places are associated with panic attacks that they feel the only “safe-space” is their home.

 The strangest behaviors caused by anxiety are most likely compulsions.
-Compulsions affect those with obsessive compulsive disorder, and they're behaviors that a person does compulsively to rid themselves of their negative, anxiety producing thoughts.
+When most people think of compulsions they think this symptom only affects those with obsessive compulsive disorder, however, compulsions can occur in response to various anxiety disorders.
+Many times compulsions will be behaviors that a person does compulsively to rid themselves of their negative, anxiety producing thoughts.

-Compulsive behaviors can refer to anything.
-Sometimes they relate directly to the fear/obsession.
+Sometimes these behaviors relate directly to the fear/obsession.
 For example, a fear of germs may have someone compulsively wash their hands.
 Sometimes they relate to a need for order, and a person will compulsively place objects or items in a specific order or pattern.
-But in some cases these disorders may not have any relationship to the fear at all, or may be only slightly related.
+In some cases these disorders may not have any relationship to the fear at all, or may be only slightly related.
 For example:

-- Skipping cracks in the ground because you are afraid of your mother getting hurt.
+- Compulsively avoiding cracks in the ground because you are afraid if you step on one you will literally cause your mother to break her back.

-- Closing a door three times before leaving.
+- Closing a door three times before leaving to ensure it is securely closed.

 - Turning a switch on and off 5 times and having to start over if you are interrupted.